This is a sample chapter from The House, The Spheres Book Two. More information about the book and the series can be found under Books. And now …

 But Martim continued, ‘—for the Admission to consider.’

-Tayl felt as if he was part of a carefully arranged play to which no one had given him a script, nor did anyone seem to expect him to be anything more than a silent bystander—the only role he felt capable of playing.
+Tayl felt as if he was part of a carefully arranged play to which no one had given him the script, nor did anyone seem to expect him to be anything more than a silent bystander.

 ‘So this is what?’
 Lasell snapped.
 ‘One of your lost causes?’